 Thai Airways did not install sliding doors in these suites (like in Emirates‘ First Class), as it would have increased privacy.

-At the push of a button, the seat automatically reclines into a flat bed of 86 inches (218 cm) long, with fully retractable armrest.
-When you want to sleep, a member of the cabin crews installs a mattress pad, two fluffy pillows and a thick blanket.
+At the push of a button, the seat automatically reclines into a flatbed of 86 inches (218 cm) long, with a fully retractable armrest.
+When you want to sleep, a cabin crew member installs a mattress pad, two fluffy pillows, and a thick blanket.

 What are the best First Class seats on Thai Airways’ B747?
-Solo travellers should go for the window seats, while companions should choose the two middle seats in row 3.
+Solo travelers should go for the window seats, while companions should choose the two middle seats in row 3.

 What are the worst First Class seats on Thai Airways’ B747?
 There are no bad seats in Thai Airways’ A380 First Class cabin, although the two seats in the first row are not as private as the other seats because the cabin is quite narrow here.

-Thai Airways First Class passengers get the following amenities: A Rimowan kit which comes in the form of a mini-suitcase in various colours.
-The bag contains the essential items for long haul travel (e.g. eye mask, ear plugs, a comb, toothbrush, toothpaste, and mouthwash) in addition to two tubes of Monteil skin products (e.g. facial moisturizer and lip balm), a pair of slippers and a comfortable, Royal Thai labelled pyjama, packed in a bag with an exotic motif.
+Thai Airways First Class passengers get the following amenities: A Rimowan kit in the form of a mini-suitcase in various colors.
+The bag contains the essential items for long haul travel (e.g., eye mask, earplugs, a comb, toothbrush, toothpaste, and mouthwash) in addition to two tubes of Monteil skin products (e.g., facial moisturizer and lip balm), a pair of slippers, and a comfortable, Royal Thai labeled pajama, packed in a bag with an exotic motif.

 Food menu On Thai Airways

 The dinner that was offered during this flight was exceptionally good, consisting of some of the best food I ever tasted in a First Class cabin.
 I selected the following items from the menu:

 - Foie gras terrine with Monte Vibiano sesame dressing